meeshkan/hmt/README.md

 ## Getting started with Meeshkan

 The basic Meeshkan flow is **collect, build and mock.**
-1. To start, **collect** data from recorded server traffic and/or OpenAPI specs.
+1. First, **collect** data from recorded server traffic and/or OpenAPI specs.
 1. Then, **build** a schema that unifies these various data sources.
 1. Finally, use this schema to create a **mock** server of an API.